 Injury and work cover

-The nature of our work can put us at risk of sustaining musculoskeletal disorders.
-We can be injured at work from a fall, or as a result of occupational violence.
+The nature of our work can put us at risk of body-stressing injuries.
+We can be injured from a fall, as a result of occupational violence or from our day to day tasks.

 Any workplace injury can have serious and lasting consequences on the emotional wellbeing of nurses and midwives, and their families.
 We may feel anxious, afraid, sad or angry.
-This can impact our personal relationships and we might withdraw or become isolated.
+This can impact our professional and personal relationships.
+We might withdraw or become isolated.

 Other symptoms may include loss of self-esteem, lack of confidence in our abilities and a fear of re-injury in returning to work.
 More serious repercussions may include depression or PTSD.

-The benefit of getting legal advice includes that you are well-represented, any time-sensitive evidence is managed and you are empowered with information.
+The benefits of getting the right advice include being well-represented, managing any time-sensitive evidence, and being empowered with information.

 Reduce your risk